 Source: Kivinen, K. (ed.).
 Digital information literacy: AI Guide for Teachers, p.
 9. Avoin yhteiskunta ry / Faktabaari EDU 2025.

 You cannot use generative AI to evaluate search results.
-Evaluating information is based on criteria that you consider relevant.
-As the information seeker, you need to decide whether the source is relevant to your work or not.
+Evaluating information is a human trait that's based on criteria that you consider relevant.
+As the information seeker, you have to decide whether the source is relevant to your work or not.

-You can however use GenAI tools to clarify and translate difficult texts, because it's good for condensing or reformatting text.
-Nevertheless, be critical of the source, i.e. do not believe everything and remember that the tool may present biased views.
+You can use GenAI tools to clarify and translate difficult texts, because it works well in condensing or reformatting text.
+Always remember source criticism: do not believe everything and remember that the tool may present biased views.

 AI tools may not reveal the original sources they use and they may not use sources that meet the requirements for academic writing.
-In some cases when checked, the sources have proven to be non-existent or inaccurate.
-If you are using a tool that produces some elements of your work, the person reviewing the work needs to know what is your work and what is the product of someone or something (GenAI) else.
+In some cases when checked, the sources have proven to be made-up or inaccurate.
+If you use an AI tool that creates some elements of your work, the person reviewing your work needs to know what is your work and what is from somewhere else.

-AI tools may give the impression that they make research easy and quick.
-From a student's perspective, this can mean that the student doesn't learn basic research skills, such as information seeking, critical evaluation, and problem-solving.
+AI tools may give the impression they make academic research easy and quick.
+From a student's perspective, this can mean that students do not learn basic research skills, such as information seeking, critical evaluation, and problem-solving.

-Always consider how AI tools handle the data you input.
-Generally, all material entered into AI tools is stored outside the EU/EEA area and cannot be removed from there.
-Do not input personal data, trade secrets, confidential information, or classified information into these tools.
+Always find out how AI tools handle the data you input.
+Generally, anything entered into AI tools is stored outside the EU/EEA area and cannot be removed from there.
+Do not input personal data, trade secrets, or confidential or classified information into AI tools.

 For example, to use ChatGPT, you have to create an account, which enables data collection by the tool.
 This is a privacy issue.
 AI tools may require you to provide a phone number or other personal information.
-Users should be careful about what information they share when creating an account online.
+You must be careful about what information you share when creating an account online.

-Please read the tool's privacy policy and terms of use carefully.
-Remember that when you use these tools, your conversations are typically stored by the tool and used for that tool's purposes.
-Free versions of tools, in particular, use the conversations for the tool's development and training.
+Read the AI tool's privacy policy and terms of use carefully.
+Remember that when you use these tools, your conversations are typically stored by the tool and used for the tool's own purposes.
+In particular free versions of AI tools use conversations to develop and train the tool further.

-In some cases, AI tools can use online material without the permission of the authors.
-Respecting copyright is a part of good scientific practice, which is why it is very important to be critical of the use of these tools in your studies and academic work.
+In some cases AI tools can use online resources without the permission of the authors.
+Respecting copyright is a part of good scientific practice, which is why it's very important to be critical of the use of the tools in your studies and research.

-Systematic information seeking includes documenting the search process transparently and reproducibly.
-The operation of search tools that use artificial intelligence is complex, and the search process - how the search results are generated - is generally not transparent.
-Additionally, the same input may produce different results for different users at different times.
+Systematic information seeking requires you to document the search process transparently and reproducibly.
+How search tools using artificial intelligence function is complex, and the search process - how the search results are generated - is generally not clear.
+In addition the same input may produce different results for different users at different times.

-Even though creating a summary or translation of a text from, for example, an e-book or an article is easy to do with AI tools, it may not necessarily be permitted in the article's use license.
-Check the license terms of the materials provided by the library before entering them into an AI tool.
-Generally, feeding licensed materials into AI tools is forbidden unless explicitly allowed in the license terms.
-Feeding licensed materials into AI tools is only permitted if the terms allow it.
+Even though creating a summary or translation of a text from, for example, an e-book or an article is easy to do with AI tools, it may not necessarily be allowed in the use license.
+Check the license terms of the resources provided by the library before uploading them into an AI tool.
+In principle, pasting licensed materials into AI tools is prohibited unless it's explicitly allowed in the license terms.
+Pasting licensed resources into AI tools is only permitted if the terms allow it.
 You can check the terms of the materials provided by the library in the Databases A-Z list.

 This guide aims to support Turku UAS students and staff in information searching.
 It is a major part of the study materials in the Information Skills Online Course.